equalitie/swabber/README.md

 Installation
 ======
+You can generate a `.deb` with `pip install stdeb && python setup.py --command-packages=stdeb.command bdist_deb`.

 Python <= 2.5 will need to also install the json module. python-dev is required to install the dependencies.

 The Debian 9 dependencies can be installed via apt: